puppetlabs/learn-to-be-a-puppet-engineer/ruby/exploring-ruby-with-pry.md

 => :Ć
 ```

 well, that's strange!
-It's almost as if our global `acute_c` and the `acute_c` in the function `toggle_acute_c` are completly independent!
+It's almost as if our global `acute_c` and the `acute_c` in the function `toggle_acute_c` are completely independent!
 And they are!
 [Global variables](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/globalvars.html) in Ruby need a `$` prefix, and they are very much [frowned upon](https://docs.rubocop.org/rubocop/cops_style.html#styleglobalvars).

-We'll look into better ways of dealing with Data and Scope later, but for now, let's just quickfix our code:
+We'll look into better ways of dealing with Data and Scope later, but for now, let's just quick-fix our code:

 ```ruby
 $acute_c = :Ć